Ahmed Salim (producer)

-Ahmed Salim is a British social entrepreneur and producer of transmedia productions including films, international exhibitions, live shows, books and educational and social campaigns that have engaged more than 450 million people around the world.
+Ahmed Salim is a British social entrepreneur and producer of transmedia productions including films, international exhibitions, live shows, books and educational and social campaigns.
 Ahmed Salim is on The 500 Most Influential Muslims lists of 2015, 2016, 2017 and 2018.

-His award-winning films have been seen by more than 100 million people and his exhibitions have received over 15 million visitors around the world.
+His films have been seen by more than 100 million people and his exhibitions have received over 15 million visitors around the world.